pelithne/AKS_secure_baseline_the_hard_way/README.md

 Each subnet in AKS baseline has a specific purpose and configuration, further information can be found below.

-### 1.2.1 Hub VNET
+### Hub VNET

 - **Azure Firewall Subnet**: This subnet is where the Azure Firewall is deployed.
 The firewall acts as an egress controller for the AKS cluster, filtering and logging the outbound traffic from the cluster to external resources or services.
 It also provides network address translation (NAT) functionality, which allows the cluster to access resources that are not reachable by private IP addresses.
 The subnet size can be small for this particular case, as it only needs to accommodate one firewall instance.

 - **Azure Bastion Subnet**: This subnet is where the Azure Bastion service is deployed.
 Azure Bastion is a fully managed service that provides secure and seamless Remote Desktop Protocol (RDP) and Secure Shell (SSH) access to your virtual machines directly through the Azure portal⁴.
 This subnet is used for management and operations only, and it does not expose any resources to the internet.
 The subnet name must be **AzureBastionSubnet**, and the subnet size must be **/16** or larger.

-- **Jump Box Subnet**: This subnet is where the jump server resides, where operation teams can login and access services in the spoke, to perform operations and maintanance.
+- **Jump Box Subnet**: This subnet is where the jump server resides, where operation teams can login and access services in the spoke, to perform operations and maintenance.

-### 1.2.2 Spoke VNET
+### Spoke VNET

 - **Endpoints Subnet**: This subnet is where the private endpoints for Azure services are deployed.
 Private endpoints are a network interface that connects you privately and securely to a service powered by Azure Private Link.
 Private endpoints allow you to access Azure services, such as Azure Container Registry, Azure Key Vault, or Azure Storage, without exposing them to the internet or requiring a public IP address.
 The subnet name can be any valid name, and the subnet size depends on the number of private endpoints you need to create.